scoredetect/timestamps/README.md

-# Timestamps – Blockchain Integration for WordPress
+# Timestamps – SEO-friendly Blockchain Integration for WordPress

 > No blockchain skills needed.
 Timestamp your WordPress content to empower your content authenticity and increase user trust.